cmaul/MetroTransit-API/README.markdown

 # Metro Transit API

 This API provides data from MetroTransit.org in a JSON encoded format.
+Sample runs at http://metrotransitapi.appspot.com.

 Currently Supported Interfaces: